gregdurrett/berkeley-entity/README.md

 An example run on new data is included in ```run-test.sh```

+Note that this example runs purely from raw text and follows the CoNLL annotation standards.
+Because the CoNLL dataset does not contain supervised entity linking data, the entity linking component of the model does not give the performance indicated in the paper.
+If you're particularly interested in entity linking, you should pre-extract mentions from your dataset according to the ACE standard and use the ACE version of the model.

-Note that a trained model includes not just feature specifications and weights for the joint model, but also trained coarse models for coreference and NER.
+A trained model includes not just feature specifications and weights for the joint model, but also trained coarse models for coreference and NER.

 To reproduce CoNLL results, run: